 Probably a lot of money but to tell you exactly a lawyer would need to know exactly your injury (Complete Medical Diagnosis) and whether anyone other third party is responsible for your injury such as the ladder company because you were on a ladder and the ladder rung broke.
 I suggest you seek out...Read more »

 Hi, I am working at Domino's pizza as delivery driver part time job.
 While delivery someone robbed me and they took my car.I had full coverage with Geico which is they refuse to pay basically they denied my claim.
-After that i spoke to my domino's franchise owner he said his not responsible for...
+After that i spoke to my domino's franchise owner he said his not...
 Read more »

 The question is maybe, especially if it was in the course of employment or if you were still at the work place.
 I suggest you speak with a lawyer ASAP as much more facts are needed and time lines do exist to file a claim.